 Other writers, (see for instance, The Price of Power, Hersh) like Hitchens, accuse that even in Vietnam, Kissinger unnecessarily sacrificed the lives of American soldiers solely for Nixon’s political gain, before and after his first election to the US presidency.

 A conclusion might be drawn that Kissinger constantly supported the side that was morally wrong on more occasions than can be claimed by chance or historical accident to gain power for Nixon.
 He sought to overthrow Prince Norodum Sihanouk in Cambodia when Nixon and Kissinger decided to open the Vietnam War up into Cambodia, thus unleashing the horror of this nation becoming destabilized and seized in the confusion by the murderous Khmer Rouge.
 He aligned America with Pakistan in its Bangladesh slaughter and did everything humanly possible to mitigate his and its culpability.
 He supplied the arms to General Suharto of Indonesia who used them immediately upon delivery in the Genocide in East Timor.
 There are other examples in Cyprus and Chile, but the larger point is, that in all these situations he was as big a warmonger as was Karl Marx and Adolph Hitler.
 Power was equivalent, even superior to justice, and he stated that it was an aphrodisiac for him personally.
 He sought it and was deranged in his happiness by it, by which I mean that he became addicted to power and a mismanaged power-broker, perhaps becoming as vain and amoral as his boss.
+He was a Gaus Baltar, Jeffery Skilling, Vladimir Putin sort of character, an absolute opportunist.

 So these are the deficits, and they condemn him.
 What remains though is in the black, but it is still pretty significant.
 After all, the West, America, NATO, the EU and the fledgling democracies won the Cold War and for three to four decades, the North American boomers killed communism with fear, prayers, hugs, love, optimism, utopianism, collectivist government, better hockey & chess and a new welfare state of affairs in the West, and thus attained a certain level of global peace.
 Kissinger’s mostly secret diplomatic maneuvers facilitated this phenomenon.

 Everything political—like democracy itself—must be judged by the alternatives and its competitors.
 By courting China and Russia simultaneously, Kissinger achieved at a critical time a slowing of the spread of imperialistic communism (and eventual a reversal of its reach) by pitting one interpretation of it against another.
 Marxism is the most insidious fairytale ideology/religion ever invented in the modern world and is responsible for so much damage of the last two centuries, so this is no small achievement.
 No country with a predominant Marxist creed escaped a bloodbath, even poor Nicaragua and Cuba’s democide numbers are in the tens of thousands of executions: all communist countries in, it is well over one hundred million murders.
-Now this is not war-time casualties, deaths by disregard or human foolishness, this is utter bare-knuckled murder by a government for philosophical reasons and a refusal by almost all Marxists in power to recognize basic human rights: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.
+Now this is not war-time casualties, deaths by disregard or human foolishness, this is utter bare-knuckled murder by a government for philosophical reasons and a refusal by almost all Marxists in power to recognize basic human rights: see, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.

 As certainly as Maynard Keynes was no communist but an unconscionable liberal who mollified economic principles for a directionless mixed economy to pacify Leftist dissent against the market economy, neither did Kissinger have any real respect for the Marxist ideology, but only for the power it accumulated as an expression of its national interests.
 Moral judgment in both men was lacking, as it was for Chamberlain and Nixon.
 In Kissinger’s mind it was a Sparta to our Athens, nothing more or less.
 He may not have been a principled conservative but he surely embraced the inspiration of the West on some level, as did Keynes.
 Nonetheless, with his emotionless, focused view on America’s rightful place in the world, he ruthlessly set a course of action, and with his whole abandoned will, had an American administration do his bidding.
 For this, the world became a certain thing and not another, for good or bad.
 Using the foundational philosophy of Kant’s romanticism and phenomenalism (of idea and appearance), he considered himself as an Idealist which explains the title of Ferguson’s famous apologetic (see above, The Idealist).